 THE COUNCIL

-BEARING IN MIND that the XIIth General Assembly held in A Coruña from 25th to 31st May 2014, adopted a Resolution affirming that the status of an International Organization would best serve its objectives and determining that such status should be achieved as soon as possible by the means of the adoption of an international convention;
+BEARING IN MIND that the XIIth General Assembly, held in A Coruña from 25th to 31st May 2014, adopted Resolution A.01 affirming that the status of an International Organization would best serve its objectives and determining that such status should be achieved as soon as possible by the means of the adoption of an international convention;

+RECALLING that Resolution A.01 directed the IALA Council to further consider the preparation of IALA for a change of status, and authorised the IALA Council to act in fulfilment of that Resolution;

-RECOGNIZING that the Diplomatic Conference held in Kuala Lumpur from the 25th to 28th February 2020 adopted the Convention on the International Organization for Marine Aids to Navigation;
+RECOGNIZING that a Diplomatic Conference, held in Kuala Lumpur from the 25th to 28th February 2020, adopted the Convention on the International Organization for Marine Aids to Navigation;

-RECALLING that the Annex to the Convention contains the Transitional Arrangements for the Association to become an International Organization;
+FURTHER RECALLING that the Annex to the Convention contains the Transitional Arrangements, one purpose of which is to facilitate the transition from the Association to the International Organization;

+BEING MINDFUL that the IALA Constitution, Article 13, requires the Council of the International Association of Marine Aids to Navigation and Lighthouse Authorities to arrange for the winding up of IALA, including by commencement of formalities for termination required by French law;

+DECIDES:

-DECIDE that the International Association of Marine Aids to Navigation and Lighthouse Authorities will follow these arrangements upon the entry into force of the Convention for the International Organization for Marine Aids to Navigation
+1 that for the period from entry into force of the Convention for the International Organization for Marine Aids to Navigation until he first General Assembly of the International Organization:

+The President, Vice President and the Council of the International Association of Marine Aids to Navigation and Lighthouse Authorities shall also operate as the President, Vice President and Council of the International Organization.

+The Committees of the International Association of Marine Aids to Navigation and Lighthouse Authorities shall also operate as the Committees of the International Organization.

+The Secretariat and the Secretary-General of the International Association of Marine Aids to Navigation and Lighthouse Authorities shall also serve as the Secretariat and Secretary-General of the International Organization.

+The General Regulation of the International Association of Marine Aids to Navigation and Lighthouse Authorities shall be applied mutatis mutandis as the General Regulations of the International Organization.

+2 The Secretary-General, on behalf of the Council, is to manage the winding up of IALA so as to facilitate the above.

-ANNEX to the Convention for the International Organization for Marine Aids to Navigation of 28th February 2020:
+FOR INFORMATION - ANNEX to the Convention for the International Organization for Marine Aids to Navigation of 28th February 2020:

 Transitional Arrangements